OfficeDev/open-xml-docs/docs/spreadsheet/how-to-retrieve-a-list-of-the-hidden-rows-or-columns-in-a-spreadsheet.md

 [!code-vb[](../../samples/spreadsheet/retrieve_a_list_of_the_hidden_rows_or_columns/vb/Program.vb#snippet2)]
 ***

-The sheet information you already retrieved provides an **Id** property, and given that **Id** property, the code can retrieve a reference to the corresponding [WorksheetPart](/dotnet/api/documentformat.openxml.spreadsheet.worksheet.worksheetpart) property by calling the [GetPartById](/dotnet/api/documentformat.openxml.packaging.openxmlpartcontainer.getpartbyid) method of the [WorkbookPart](/dotnet/api/documentformat.openxml.packaging.workbookpart) object.
+The sheet information you already retrieved provides an **Id** property, and given that **Id** property, the code can retrieve a reference to the corresponding <xref:DocumentFormat.OpenXml.Spreadsheet.Worksheet.WorksheetPart*> property by calling the <xref:DocumentFormat.OpenXml.Packaging.OpenXmlPartContainer.GetPartById*> method of the <xref:DocumentFormat.OpenXml.Packaging.WorkbookPart> object.

 ### [C#](#tab/cs-5)
 [!code-csharp[](../../samples/spreadsheet/retrieve_a_list_of_the_hidden_rows_or_columns/cs/Program.cs#snippet3)]